MADAC was founded in 2003, as a result of the NH Governor's Commision on Alcohol and Drug Abuse Prevention, Intervention, and Treatment.

 Ashley is a Certified Recovery Support Worker under The State of New Hampshire’s Board of Licensing for Alcohol and Other Drug Use Professionals, Trained Trainer of Narcan and Trained Trainer of CCARS Recovery Coach Academy.
 In addition, she actively continues to work on completing her master’s degree and will graduate December 2017, with a Master’s of Science in Clinical Mental Health Counseling for Adults with Substance Use Disorder.
 Ashley continues to pursue her LADC under a Masters Level Licensed Drug and Alcohol Clinician and Licensed Clinical Supervisor.
 Once she acquires a master’s degree, Ashley will embark on a journey to attain her Masters Level Licensed Drug and Alcohol Clinician license.

-Southwestern community services cfo/executive committee member
+Southwestern community services chief financial officer/executive committee member

 Monadnock Area Peer Support Agency Administrative Assistant / Executive Committee secretary